Azure/azure-sdk-for-go/sdk/messaging/azservicebus/README.md

 messageBatch, err := sender.NewMessageBatch(context.TODO())

 if err != nil {
-  log.Fatalf("Failed to create a message batch: %s", err.Error()) }
+  panic(err)
+}

-// Add a message using TryAdd.
-// This can be called multiple times, and will return (false, nil)
+// Add a message to our message batch.
+This can be called multiple times. err := messageBatch.Add(&azservicebus.Message{
-// if the message cannot be added because the batch is full. added, err := messageBatch.TryAdd(&azservicebus.Message{
     Body: []byte(fmt.Sprintf("hello world")),
 })

-if err != nil {
+if err == azservicebus.ErrMessageTooLarge {
-  log.Fatalf("Failed to add message to batch because of an error: %s", err.Error()) }

-if !added {
-  log.Printf("Message batch is full.
-We should send it and create a new one.") err := sender.SendMessageBatch(context.TODO(), messageBatch)
+  fmt.Printf("Message batch is full.
+We should send it and create a new one.\n")

-  if err != nil {
-    log.Fatalf("Failed to send message batch: %s", err.Error()) }
+  // send what we have since the batch is full err := sender.SendMessageBatch(context.TODO(), messageBatch)

-  // add the next message to a new batch and start again.
+  // Create a new batch, add this message and start again.
+} else if err != nil {
+  panic(err)
 }
 ```